Valentin-Gonay/cross-beta-predictor/README.md

 # Cross-Beta predictor

-Welcome to the Cross-Beta RF predictor, an Extratrees-based predictor trained to identify naturally occurring cross-beta-forming amyloids.
+Welcome to the Cross-Beta predictor, an Extratrees-based predictor trained to identify naturally occurring cross-beta-forming amyloids.
 While this algorithm has been trained against no-forming disordered protein regions, it also has shown very good results in making the difference between regular proteins and amyloids.

 This is a version usable with command lines and uses multiprocessing.
 Below is a description of all the arguments you can use to run it as well as the different conditions to make it work.